-ABI supports transparent, accountable and effective business development incentives, while protecting competitive and proprietary information.
+ABI supports transparent, accountable, predictable and effective business development incentives, while protecting competitive and proprietary information.
 ABI supports those tax credits, exemptions and incentives that encourage business growth and job creation and retention.
+These programs should be focused on quantifiable factors such as job creation, business expansion, economic opportunity, and similar concepts, rather than perceived industry actions and/or corporate philosophies.
 Some examples of this include:

-Tax Increment Financing

-ABI supports Tax Increment Financing (TIF) as a valuable and highly versatile economic development tool.
+• Tax Increment Financing ABI supports Tax Increment Financing (TIF) as a valuable and highly versatile economic development tool.
 It is imperative this resource be retained as a flexible, viable and locally controlled economic growth tool for projects that generate property taxes.

-Job Training
+• Job Training

-ABI supports adequate funding for job training programs at levels necessary to leverage lowa's competitive advantage for job skills training.
+ABI supports adequate funding for job training programs at levels necessary to leverage lowa's competitive advantage for job skills training and retraining.